JesseStraat/Quantum-Werewolf/README.md

    N.B.: If the second wolf would die while Alice is still alive, it would not make Craig fully dead in the permutations in which Alice is the werewolf, and it stays at 1/2.
 If, however, Alice decides to attack Craig again, it would make him fully dead in those permutations.

 - After everyone had their actions, it becomes day.

-At day:
+#### During the day:

 - The GM reveals whether anyone died during the night, and if they did, they will reveal the dead person's role.
 All permutations where he wasn't that role are removed.

    N.B.: A player can only die at night if he is fully dead in all permutations.